Here’s a Complete Guide on How to Cook Spaghetti Squash – 2017 Edition (And 15 Best Spaghetti Squash Recipes)

 1. Using Oven

-If you're looking to serve spaghetti squash with roasted meat cooked in pellet barbecue smokers, then this method could be for you if you have an oven.
+If you're looking to serve spaghetti squash with roasted meat cooked in propane smoker, then this method could be for you if you have an oven.
 The process is simple, and it won't take long until you get that ideal spaghetti squash as an alternative in pasta dishes.

 Roast the squash in your oven at 400 degrees F. For the best results, you may also try slicing the hard flesh in half; scoop the seeds out and then place each half face down in your pan.
 Make sure that there will be an inch of water so that you can keep everything tender when cooking in the oven.